senaoz/twitter-clone/readme.md

 - PostgreSQL

 User will be able to,
-- Tweeting (can write 240 characters and upload images),
+- Tweeting (can write and upload images),
 - Liking a tweet,
 - Retweet a tweet,
 - Deleting your own tweet.